The Dental Industry Is Bouncing Back

 blue bar chart showing economic recovery post-COVID

-More states are easing off their movement and business opening restrictions – including populous states like California and New York that implemented more stringent guidelines and have been more conservative in reopening – so these numbers will continue to increase in the near term.
-The states that opened earlier have seen a more symmetrical U-shaped graph, while those that moved more slowly have seen a delayed U. A few state-specific examples (as of early June) from the rebound data: Ohio’s dental practice production is up 756% from its COVID-19-induced low point; Colorado is up 546%; California is up 197%; and New York is up 136% (49th place among all 50 states).
+More states are easing off their movement and business opening restrictions.
+This includes populous states like California and New York that implemented more stringent guidelines.
+These states have been more conservative in reopening.
+Therefore, these numbers will continue to increase in the near term.
+The states that opened earlier have seen a more symmetrical U-shaped graph.
+Meanwhile, those that moved more slowly have seen a delayed U. A few state-specific examples (as of early June) from the rebound data: Ohio’s dental practice production is up 756% from its COVID-19-induced low point.
+Colorado is up 546%.
+California is up 197%.
+New York is up 136% (49th place among all 50 states).

 It’s important to note that there was, understandably, a great deal of fear and uncertainty with both patients and dental professionals about how bad things would get from both a health and business perspective.
 But in my conversations with industry professionals, the vast majority of people are proving to be comfortable with coming back.
 Part of that is certainly being used to the new way of being out in public.
-And another major factor is the way the industry as a whole got out ahead of the dire predictions and communicated with patients in an open and transparent way.
+Another major factor is the way the industry as a whole got out ahead of the dire predictions.
+They communicated with patients in an open and transparent way.

 The initial dental production increases were due mainly to orthodontic, implant and other, more involved procedures.
 That was expected because there seems to have been pent-up demand due to the crisis closures.
 The good news I’m seeing now is that preventative, diagnostic and restorative visits are starting to come back.